A Survey of Embodied AI: From Simulators to Research Tasks: Research in Embodied AI

 \subsection{Embodied Question Answering}

-The task of embodied QA in recent embodied AI simulators has been a significant advancement in the field of general-purpose intelligence system, as in order to perform a question and answering in a physical embodiment, an artificial agent would need to possess a wide range of AI capabilities such as visual recognition, language understanding, commonsense reasoning, task planning, and goal-driven navigation.
-Hence, embodied QA can be considered the most onerous and most complicated tasks in embodied AI research.
+The task of embodied question answering (QA) in recent embodied AI simulators has been a significant advancement in the field of general-purpose intelligence systems.
+To perform QA in a state of physical embodiment, an AI agent would need to possess a wide range of AI capabilities such as visual recognition, language understanding, question answering, commonsense reasoning, task planning, and goal-driven navigation.
+Hence, embodied QA can be considered the most onerous and complicated task in embodied AI research currently.